EGO-Tech/starbase-ships/rigger/README.md

 Remember to turn `FlowIn` and `FlowOut` back on if you are using the Endo to collect ore via the resource bridge.

+If for some reason you need access to the ship's internal tanks, you can unbolt the grates on top of the ship which are marked with circular decals.
+This will give access to _some_ tanks.

 #### Cooling

 The radiators provide more than enough cooling (about 40% extra) for heat generated and you can always add more with all the hardpoints.